Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale: Copyright and the Supply Chain

 \underline{\emph{Factor One}} (``the purpose and character of the use \ldots''~\citep{17usc107}\footnote{17 U.S.C. § 107(1).}): A use is transformative when ``the quoted matter is used as raw material, transformed in the creation of new information, new aesthetics, new insights and understandings''~\citep[p.
 1111]{leval1990toward}.
 The modification, remixing, and abstraction of input works literally involves exactly this kind of transformation.
 Some AI skeptics might deny that AI-generated material can be expressive.
 But as long as audiences find ``new information, new aesthetics, new insights and understandings'' in these generations, the goals of transformative use will be served.\footnote{See \emph{Cariou}~\cite[p.
 707]{cariou} (focusing audience perceptions of works rather than author's intentions in assessing transformative use); see generally Heymann~\cite{heymann2008transformative} (assessing transformative use from audience perspective); Liu~\cite{liu2003consumer} (discussing audience interests in copyright). } Other generations will not be transformative.
 When a model outputs a memorized work, here is no transformation in content (Section~\ref{similarity}).
 Other changes can also be non-transformative, e.g., memorized examples that are noisier than the source image.
 The noise is not new expression conveying new aesthetics.
 It is just noise.
 The rest of the first factor does not point one direction or the other.
 Generations can be put to commercial use (e.g., backgrounds for a music video) and to noncommercial use (e.g., illustrating an academic article on generative AI).
-Some outputs will be put to favored purposes like education and news reporting, while other outputs will be put to run-of-the-mill entertainment purposes.\footnote{See 17 U.S.C. § 107~\citep{17usc107} (favoring ``purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research'')}\looseness=-1 \underline{\emph{Factor Two}} (``the nature of the copyrighted work''~\citep{17usc107}\footnote{17 U.S.C. § 107(2)}): This factor depends on the model in question.
-Some training data will be informational; some will be expressive.
-Most training data will have been ``published'' within the meaning of copyright law; otherwise, it would not be available as training data at all.
-A very small fraction of training data may be ``unpublished'' within the meaning of copyright law --- i.e., it has been shared ``(1) \ldots only to a select group (2) for a limited purpose and (3) with no right of further distribution by the recipients''~\citep[S. 6.31]{patrycopy} --- and included through express breach of confidence.
-Here, this factor will favor the plaintiff. \underline{\emph{Factor Three}} (``the amount and substantiality of the portion used \ldots''~\citep{17usc107}\footnote{17 U.S.C. § 107(3)}): This factor, like substantial similarity, will not systematically favor either side.
-Some generations will closely resemble the works they were copied from; others will copy only small portions of the works.\footnote{See \emph{Associated Press v.
-Meltwater U.S. Holdings, Inc.}~\cite{meltwater} (rejecting fair use defense brought by news-monitoring service that reproduced substantial excerpts from articles for its customers)} Even for works that are transformative, it still matters whether the generation copies more than necessary.
-A ``painting of a car driving in a snowstorm in the style of Frida Kahlo'' might copy just Kahlo's brushwork or floral motifs, or it might also imitate the entire composition of one of her self-portraits. \underline{\emph{Factor Four}} (``the effect of the use upon the potential market for \ldots the copyrighted work.''\footnote{17 U.S.C. § 107(4)}): The outputs of a non-generative AI do not compete in the market for a copyrighted work.
-These outputs could \emph{reduce the demand} for the copyrighted work.
-For example, an AI-powered recommendation system might analyze the frames of a movie and assign it a low rating for visual interest.
-But the rating does not substitute for the movie in the market for movies.
-Viewers consume the rating to learn about movies, not to enjoy the expression in the rating.
-Any harm to the copyright owner is not fourth-factor harm~\citep{campbell}.
-The outputs of a generative-AI system, however, can substitute for a copyrighted work under the fourth factor.
-Consider the following variations on a theme: \begin{itemize}[left=.3cm,topsep=1pt] \item Instead of paying to obtain a copy of ``The Old Sugarman Place'' episode of \emph{Bojack Horseman}, a user prompts a generative-AI system to generate \prompt{'The Old Sugarman Place'}.
-It generates a close duplicate --- essentially a pirated edition at a lower price.
-This is a paradigmatic fourth-factor harm.\looseness=-1
+Some outputs will be put to favored purposes like education and news reporting, while other outputs will be put to run-of-the-mill entertainment purposes.\footnote{See 17 U.S.C. § 107~\citep{17usc107} (favoring ``purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research'')}\\